-The Advent of winter and the cold weather means an increase in house fires.
+The start of winter and the cold weather means an increase in house fires.
 NSW Legislation requires Smoke Alarms be fitted in all residential properties.

 NSW legislation requires smoke alarms be installed on every level of your home.